liweiz/codeLearningExamples/README.md

 ## What's this about?

 My second try on learning JS since late 2013.
 Basically I restarted with just a little notions left from last time.
 The goal here is to learn a certain style of JS code writing and learn ES6 with react.js and redux as the tool set.
+And I am experienting a new way to learn with Github and [Genius Beta](http://genius.com/beta).
+After installing its [Chrome extension](https://chrome.google.com/webstore/detail/genius-beta/ccaokncpmmjiakalbcfdbfmpcaiddjdn), you will able to see my notes on the examples here.

 My first attempt back in late 2013 included skimming some books: the good part, eloquent JS... and trying node.js.

+My programming background by this started: objective-c, golang(wrote a server with Martini), swift, all at junior levels.
+So yes, there are some similarities amaong different languages that can provide me clearer context while learning.
+But still, I believe

 ## File learning path: